kubeflow/website/content/docs/started/workstation/minikube-linux.md

      or http://127.0.0.1:8888/?token=06cd43860cb7cb214bba30028d4b93f9f1acb08e3121ee13
 ```

+See [Hints and Tips section](#hints-and-tips) to learn how to access the notebook GUI remotely.

 ### Execute MNIST on-prem notebook
 After launching Jupyter Notebook, click `mnist_e2e_on_prem.ipynb` to open this notebook.
 Read the following before execution of the notebook.